MRC01/DnDFile/README.md

 The complex structure of a D&D character was the perfect opportunity to model with java.util classes to really learn how to combine them and use Generics.

-**WHAT**

-DnD is a Java Swing application that manages AD&D characters.
-The program uses and requires JDK 1.6 or any later version.

 **HOW**